 While our original Charleston Pineapple Cake has often been copied, it most certainly can't be replicated with the same quality ingredients we use in all our baked treats.
-This beauty can be made in 6", 8" or 10" with three or four layers of cake.
+This beauty is made with 4 layers of cake in either 6", 8" or 10" and has a Swiss buttercream exterior frosting.

 We can also make the interior cake blue or pink for your gender reveal party.